 - Study abroad in one of 11 different countries as part of your course

-- A proud UNESCO City of Literature, Nottingham is a vibrant and creative city for drama and original writing
+- Nottingham is a UNESCO City of Literature with a vibrant creative scene for drama and original writing

 Why study English at Nottingham?